Yigrashill/FinToUp/README.md

 # FinToUp

-## Who i m
+## Who I m
 Hi, I'm Tomasz, and I'm a .NET Developer.
-However, I feel like I've been stuck in the older .NET Framework, so I'm eager to learn new things in .NET Core 8.0 and React 18.
-Additionally, I'm interested in expanding my knowledge in DevOps, including Docker, pipelines, and more.
+However, I feel like I've been stuck in the older .NET Framework stack, so I'm want to learn new things like .NET Core 8.0 and React 18.
+Additionally, I'm interested in expanding my knowledge in DevOps CI/CD, including Docker, pipelines, and more.

 # What is the FinToUp Project?
 FinToUp is primarily a financial management project that allows users to manage their monthly income and expenditures on a month-by-month basis.